Welcome to the Easy MTD help.

 |---|---|

-| n.taxpayer | Tax payer name, address, National Insurance number, notes, agent name, authority tokens, spreadsheet configuration settings |
+| n.taxpayer | Tax payer name, address, National Insurance number, notes, agent name, connection tokens, spreadsheet configuration settings |

-| n.business | Business name, address, VAT registration number, notes, agent name, authority tokens, spreadsheet configuration settings |
+| n.business | Business name, address, VAT registration number, notes, agent name, connection tokens, spreadsheet configuration settings |

-| n.agent | Agent name, address, VAT registration number, notes, authority tokens |
+| n.agent | Agent name, address, VAT registration number, notes, connection tokens |

-To prevent data corruption and overwriting, each data file can only be accessed by a single instance of Easy MTD at any one time.
-This is based on the user who is logged into Windows where Easy MTD is being used.
 The user name of the Windows user is stored in a file called Lock.dat in the same data folder where the data files are stored.
-If another instance of Easy MTD is launched by another Windows user, and the Lock.dat file exists, the Locked Data window (see fig. below) is opened stating the data files are in use and who they are being used by.
+If another instance of Easy MTD that uses the same data folder is launched by another Windows user, and the Lock.dat file exists, the Locked Data window (see figure above) is opened and further use of Easy MTD is prevented.
+This window indicates the user name of the Windows user that is causing the lock.

-When Easy MTD is exited, the Lock.dat file is deleted.
+When Easy MTD is exited, the Lock.dat file is automatically deleted.
 This allows another instance of Easy MTD to be used by any Windows user.
 However, if the Lock.dat file is not deleted due to Easy MTD not being exited (e.g. Easy MTD crashes or Windows crashes), the Lock.dat file will remain and will prevent Easy MTD being used by Windows users whose user name is not specified in the Lock.dat file.
 To overcome this, perform one of the following actions:

 - Launch Easy MTD with the same Windows user that previously launched it, then exit.